 Bernard of Clairvaux, commenting on Proverbs, extols wisdom as a hidden treasure and prudence as honey which delights the heart.
 Bernard himself came to be known as the “Mellifluous Doctor,” meaning the one from whose lips the divine truth flowed like honey.

 Let us work for the food which does not perish – our salvation.
 Let us work in the vineyard of the Lord to earn our daily wage in the wisdom which says: Those who work in me will not sin.
 Christ tells us: The field is the world.
 Let us work in it and dig up wisdom, its hidden treasure, a treasure we all look for and want to obtain.

-In this excerpt from a sermon on Proverbs by St. Bernard of Clairvaux (Sermo de diversis 15: PL 183, 577-579), wisdom is extolled as a hidden treasure and prudence as honey which delights the heart.
-Bernard himself came to be known as the “Mellifluous Doctor,” meaning the one from whose lips the wisdom of God flowed like honey.
-This selection is used in the Roman Catholic Office of Readings for Monday of the Sixth week in ordinary time.with the accompanying biblical reading being taken from Proverbs 3:1-20.
+This post is an excerpt from a sermon on Proverbs by St. Bernard of Clairvaux (Sermo de diversis 15: PL 183, 577-579).
+In it, the “Mellifluous Doctor,” likens prudence to honey and buried treasure.
+This selection is used in the Roman Office of Readings for Monday of the Sixth (6th) week in ordinary.
+The accompanying biblical reading being taken from Proverbs 3:1-20.